owlrc swr meter – compare antennas

 Chorus RF Laptimer – 4in1 Part III – Wifi Setup

 This steps requires some patient, wlan always makes some troubles.
 Took me nearly half an hour, since than it worked more or less stable, sometimes i have to double connect.
 Please test it also without a android if you have troubles.
 Androids hates it if wlan have no internet connection, sometimes it doesn’t really add routes for the local network -> Means it show connected but your mobile phone sends nothing to the access point.
-Because replicas relojes android want to keep the user into dark(or i would say stupid^^) you don’t have many debug options per default.
+Because android want to keep the user into dark(or i would say stupid^^) you don’t have many debug options per default.
 Better try with Laptop if you had too much troubles, lets get started with the wiring setup:

 Wire the DT06 modul like here and power your laptimer, it took ~0.4A at 12V if it takes much more current please double check the soldering and connections.